MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 >[!TIP]
 > Some connectors provide an auto-login experience.
 You can learn more about this feature from the article on [auto-login](/powerquery-docs/auto-login-aad.md).

+As an alternative, you can also bind a gateway to your connection and therefore converting your connection from a cloud connection to an On-Premise connection.

+>[!NOTE]
+> To create a gateway you can read the article on [using an on-premises data gateway in dataflows](/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md).

+The process is simple and straightforward where you can simply

 ## Components of a connection

 Each connection is made up of a set of components.
 Below you will find a table with more information for each component.